Supreme Court Ruling on Judicial Appointments

 Collegium System of Judicial Appointments

-- About: Appointment and transfer of SC and HC judges through the collegium system, evolved through SC judgments.
+Appointment and transfer of SC and HC judges are handled through the collegium system, which evolved through SC judgments.

 - First Judges Case (1981): Gave primacy to the executive.

-- Second Judges Case (1993): Introduced collegium system, making SC’s recommendations binding.
+- Second Judges Case (1993): Introduced the collegium system, making SC's recommendations binding.

-- Third Judges Case (1998): Expanded collegium to 5-member body, defined conditions for challenging recommendations.
+- Third Judges Case (1998): Expanded the collegium to a 5-member body, defining conditions for challenging recommendations.

 Demerits of the Collegium System